roni-kreinin/turtlebot4_manual/overview/features.md

 The TurtleBot 4 is a ROS2-based mobile robot intended for education and research.
 The TurtleBot 4 is capable of mapping its surroundings and navigation autonomously, running AI models on its camera

-It uses a [Create 3](https://edu.irobot.com/what-we-offer/create3) as the base platform, and builds on it with the TurtleBot 4 shell and User Interface (UI) board.
+It uses a [Create® 3](https://edu.irobot.com/what-we-offer/create3) as the base platform, and builds on it with the TurtleBot 4 shell and User Interface (UI) board.
 Inside the shell sits a Raspberry Pi 4B, which runs the TurtleBot 4 software.

 <figure class="aligncenter">
     <img src="media/turtlebot4_rpi.png" alt="RPI4" style="width: 60%"/>